Part 3: Calibration & Imaging of 3C345

 The next step is to apply these solutions and re-image the phase calibrator again.

-• Once you are happy then execute step 6
+• Once you are happy, then execute step 6.

-I managed to get a modest improvement with $S_p = 1.493\,\mathrm{Jy\,beam^{-1}}$, $\sigma= 0.028\,\mathrm{Jy\,beam^{-1}}$ and so a $\mathrm{S/N}=54$
+I achieved a modest improvement with $S_p = 1.493\,\mathrm{Jy\,beam^{-1}}$, $\sigma= 0.028\,\mathrm{Jy\,beam^{-1}}$ and so a $\mathrm{S/N}=54$

 4E.
 Generate amplitude solutions